Anurella/EdenChallenge/README.md

 7. The application should have a very neat and decent UI.

 ##### Issues Encountered
-1. The api has a maximum amount of 50 as the number of random images it can send.
+1. The api that generates random images regardless of the breed has a maximum amount of 50 as the number of random images it can send.

 ## Working Demo